• Skip to main content

 • Be sure to rinse and drain the rice well before adding it to the Instant Pot.

 • Measure the quantity of rice and water carefully.
-Be sure to use the correct rice to water ratio, as described in the recipe.
+Be sure to use the correct rice-to-water ratio, as described in the recipe.

 • For added flavor, use ¼ teaspoon salt or replace the water with vegetable broth.